coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ## [adjust_sound_for_speed](#adjust_sound_for_speed)

 ### Description
-Adjusts the pitch/volume of Mario's movement-based sounds according to his forward velocity (`m->forwardVel`).
+Adjusts the pitch/volume of Mario's movement-based sounds according to his forward velocity (`m.forwardVel`).
 Useful for adding dynamic audio feedback based on Mario's running or walking speed

 ### Lua Example
 `adjust_sound_for_speed(m)`